puppetlabs/puppet-docs/source/puppet_baseline/pb_bootstrapping.markdown

 ---
 layout: legacy
-title: "Baseline Plugin: Bootstrapping
+title: "Baseline Plugin: Bootstrapping"
 ---

 Bootstrapping Puppet Dashboard and the Baseline Plugin
 ====

 <span style="font-size: 2em; font-weight: bold; color: red; background-color: #ff9;">This documentation does not refer to a released product.</span>

 <span style="background-color: #ff9;">For documentation of the compliance features released in Puppet Enterprise 1.2, please see [the Puppet Enterprise manual](/pe/).</span>

 This chapter describes how to install and configure the `puppet_baseline` plugin and its various dependencies.

 #### Navigation